LugeKit/k1_vim_conf/README.md

-# A single vim config for vim9.0
+# A simple vim config for vim 8.2
-- require nodejs
+- require `nodejs`
-- require universal/tags
+- require `universal/tags`

+Place it in ~/.vim/.